erick-efc/globant_test_flask_rest_api/README.md

 ``` sql
 FLUSH PRIVILEGES;
 ```
-- optional you can run a phpMyAdmin instance to follow the api interacting with the DB, run in another terminal and access `http://localhost:8080/index.php` trough browser:
+- optional you can run a phpMyAdmin instance to follow the api interacting with the DB, run in another terminal at the appropriate directory (php installation) and access `http://localhost:8080/index.php` trough browser:
 ``` bash
 php -S localhost:8080
 ```